Monday's Scottish Gossip

 Kyogo Furuhashi will face a race against time to be fit for Sunday's Scottish League Cup final against Hibernian, but the Celtic forward should definitely be fit for the next Old Firm fixture at New Year, according to manager Ange Postecoglou.
 (The Herald)

-Celtic still do not know how serious James Forrest's injury will be after the winger pulled up 16 minutes into Sunday's 1-0 win over Motherwell, but it seems certain that striker Kyogo Furuhashi will miss the Scottish League Cup final next Sunday along with fellow striker Albian Ajeti and winger Jota.
+Celtic still do not know how serious James Forrest's injury will be after the winger pulled up 16 minutes into Sunday's 1-0 win over Motherwell, but it seems certain that Kyogo Furuhashi will miss the Scottish League Cup final next Sunday along with fellow striker Albian Ajeti and winger Jota.
 (Scottish Daily Express)

 Ange Postecoglou has admitted that Scotland winger James Forrest is sturggling to make the Scottish League Cup final against Hibernian next weekend, but the Celtic manager will not concede defeat over striker Kyogo Furuhashi being fit for the Hampden Park showdown.
 (Daily Record)